rose-collectionservices/collection-services-manual/16-LSC TRANSFER POLICIES AND PROCEDURES/readme.md

 * Ranges are one side of an aisle.
-These are numbered, and, in the book stacks, also given an A or B designation;
+These are numbered, and, in the books stacks, also given an A or B designation;

 * Bays are sections of shelving within the range.
 The bays receive alphabetical designations.
 When you are looking at a range the A bay will be on your left and proceed through the alphabet to your right.
 Always read bays left to right when you face them.